 Big Sky, Montana.
 We love the terrain at Big Sky, and the fact that you get access to more than 5,800 acres (yes, that is right, nearly 6,000) of great skiing with one single lift ticket.
 Big sky is more of a true ski destination than an actual town, although the Meadows Village, just a few miles from the ski area, provides several more options for dining and lodging beyond the mountain area.
 The vibe at Big Sky is fun, family-friendly, and pure.
 Big Sky is not about glitz and glamour, but rather about very good, safe, and big skiing.
-The ski school has access to many great instructors and can let you home base at either the Big Sky Mountain Village, or at the nearby Madison area.
-Both are connected via chairlifts and runs, but are a short drive away from each other (there is much more action at the Mountain Village, but Madison is generally a bit newer.
+The Montana vibe is authentic and all about the skiing.
+The ski school has access to many great instructors and can let you home base at either the Big Sky Mountain Village, or at the nearby Madison bae area.
+Both are connected via chairlifts and runs, but are a short drive away from each other (there is much more action at the Mountain Village, aka Big Sky Base, but Madison aka Moonlight Basin is generally a bit newer.)
 For those who don’t want to downhill ski, the nearby Lone Mountain Ranch – which is not affiliated with Big Sky Resort – provides some of the best Nordic ski trails anywhere for bargain prices.
-Getting There: Fly into Bozeman, an airport with ample flights from major cities.
+Getting There: Fly into Bozeman, an airport with ample flights from major cities, and a scenic 1-hour drive to Big Sky (do it in the daylight to get a peek at Bighorn Sheep and the beautiful Gallatin River).
+Billings is about 3 hours from Big Sky and often has cheaper flights.
 From there, you will drive up the scenic Hwy 191 for about one hour to get to the resort.
-Lodging options are usually concentrated on the Mountain Village, the Moonlight Basin area (Madison), or a few miles away at the Meadows Village.
+Lodging options are usually concentrated on the Mountain Village, the Moonlight Basin area (Madison), or a few miles away at the Meadows Village which is more like a small town with all of the creature comforts and plenty of economic vacation rentals..
 Parking at Big Sky is still free if you are driving a car.

 Killington, Vermont.
 When it comes to skiing the East, there is a high concentration of great family ski areas in Vermont.
 There are many, time-tested that are great for skiing and apres-ski.
 Picking a favorite from the Vermont market was difficult, but we gave our nod to Killington for a few reasons.
 Our readers consistently report having a great skiing experience at Killington, and we like both the breadth of the lift system as well as the healthy amount of beginner and intermediate terrain – 28% green and 33% blue runs.
 Killington’s six mountains and active base area can give it a busy feel, but it doesn’t take long to get away from it all especially if you are with an instructor who knows what they are doing.
 The runs are classic New England, with long, winding routes through trees, and plenty of options that aren’t too steep for beginners.
 The ski school is well-established, having been in business for over 50 years, and private lessons are available for children as young as 2 years old!
 For Non-Skiers, Killington has boomed with many dining options as well as other entertainment, and nearby Gifford Woods State Park is a great way to get outside without having your feet strapped to skis or a snowboard.
 Getting There: While the nearby Rutland airport is the closest to Killington, it is not serviced by many flights.
 You might be better off driving a couple hours from either Manchester, NH or Albany, NY.
 Lodging at Killington is ample, with plenty of condo, hotel, and cabin rentals available at the base.
 For those already in the Northeast, Killington is completely drivable….. less than 3 hours from Boston, and just a little over 4 hours from most parts of the New York City area.